nationalarchives/dr2-custodial-copy/README.md

 * Get the metadata from the Preservica API
 * Create the destination path for this metadata file `{IO_REF}/{REP_TYPE}/{CO_REF}/{FILE_NAME}`
 * Use metadata information to create a `MetadataObject`
+* If the CO is an embedded file, this cannot be downloaded from Preservica.
+In this case, the url bitstream content url in the metadata will be empty, and we skip the final two steps.
 * Create the destination path for the CO file `{IO_REF}/{REP_TYPE}/{CO_REF}/{GEN_TYPE}/g{GEN_VERSION}/{FILE_NAME}`
 * Use the path and bitstream information to create a `FileObject`